 A fade works great in your records but live performances will get a lot more mileage from a big finish.
 In this preview from my lesson on The Breakfast Blues, I demonstrate the components of a sweet little ending.

 I learned this principle from Peter Berring, an accomplished musician and acclaimed composer who played piano in one of my early bands.
 Before we started to jam on a song, Peter would come up with a great ending to play.
 When we went through the song and arrived there, it was ready and waiting for us.

 The most memorable stories generally have the best endings.
 So remember, when you are arranging or writing material, don't forget to structure your song to have a great ending.[ssba]

 13th chords are a great way to spice up your sound.
 They give a rich, full sound that creates the feeling that you're turning a corner.
 These are among my favorite chords because they can be used in a lot of different situations.
 In my 2 Finger Genius video, I show some examples of some really easy 13th chords to try.
 In the video above, when I refer to the 7th of the chord, I mean the dominant 7th or the flat 7th.
 For more details on how these numbers work be sure to see the video from my 13th Floor series on the Guitar Style page.[ssba]

-In this blog I'm going to be sharing playing ideas, song structures, chord voicings and songwriting skills with visitors and members.
+In this blog I'm going to be sharing playing ideas, song structures, chord voicings and songwriting skills.
 Additionally, I'll be offering musical guidance for guitar players to make you look - and sound like a genius!
 Enjoy...

 Big endings can be the icing on the cake after you've served a gourmet meal to your audience.
 The endings of songs can stick with the audience more than the beginning or the middle.
 Here' s a killer in E from my song, Breakfast Blues.[ssba]